 Water-resistant doesn’t mean waterproof.
 Water-resistant devices usually garner a rating of IPX3 to IPX4, meaning that they’ll probably be OK if you splash water on them or if they accidentally fall in the toilet.
 For swimming, you’re going to want a pair of buds with at least an IPX8 rating, especially if you’re swimming laps.
-While each manufacturer defines the depth and duration their products can go under this rating, IPX8 typically means the ability to be submerged in more than one meter of water for prolonged periods.
-Although they vary, most swimming headphones hover somewhere around the 2- to 4-meter range.
+While each manufacturer defines the depth and duration their products can go under this rating, IPX8 typically means the ability to be submerged in more than 1 meter of water for prolonged periods.
+Although they vary, most swimming headphones hover somewhere around the 2-meter to 4-meter range.

 No. You can definitely find online guides to waterproof your headphones, but it won't work.
 Headphones that don't have the proper resistance rating will be ruined by water damage when submerged, no matter what you try to do to them.

 It's a bad idea for a couple of reasons.
 First, most headphone ratings are only for submersion up to a certain number of meters/feet.
 Go beyond that, and you could risk damage.
 Second, your hearing is important when diving.
 You want to stay alert for nearby noises, communication with other divers, etc.